simphony/simphony-metadata/docs/format.md

         "Property entries format":
             - ``default``: MUST be empty
             - ``scope``: MUST be ``CUBA.SYSTEM``.

-Finally, it MAY contain CUBA properties in the form:
+The entry MAY contain Variable properties in the form:

-    **CUBA name**: mapping
+    **qualified CUBA key**: mapping
-        Describe the existence of a relation toward a specified CUBA or CUDS entity. each key MUST be a qualified CUBA name, and MUST be defined in either file.
+        Describe the existence of a relation toward a specified ``CUBA data type`` or ``CUDS Item``.
+Each key MUST be a ``qualified CUBA key``, and MUST be defined in one of the files.

       Each value of the mapping is a mapping whose format is detailed in "Property entries format".

+All the CUBA properties are variable properties

 Property entries format
 ~~~~~~~~~~~~~~~~~~~~~~~